 Seriously I know that’s the dumbest question we could ask.
 You upgrade the brakes of course.
 The better question is “What are my options?”

 You could do what many hot rodders have done over the years.
-Cobble together a patchwork of stock components from other vehicles, share that on the forums and watch less mechanically inclined people try to replicate one automotive savant “tried and true” method.
+Cobble together a patchwork of stock components from other vehicles share that on the forums and watch less mechanically inclined people try to replicate what one automotive savant created as a “tried and true” method.

-You could also do what the rest of the populace does and purchase an engineered system that integrates with your stock vehicles system for effortless and flawless performance without going to the store and trying to describe to the parts guy that you have a 2015 Jeep with 98 corvette brakes and a master cylinder from an Edsel.
+You could do what a majority of the populace does and purchase an engineered system that integrates with your stock vehicle’s system for effortless and flawless performance.
+All that without going to the store and trying to describe to the parts guy that you have a 2015 Jeep with 98 Corvette brakes and a master cylinder from an Edsel.

 Options

-The other option is a full replacement of the rotors, pads, and calipers.
+The other option is a full replacement of the rotors, pads, and calipers and in some cases a new master cylinder.
 This option is much more labor intensive as it requires bleeding of your brake system.
-On some newer vehicles, this will sometimes require special tools to bleed the ABS system or to reset the system.
+On some newer vehicles, this will sometimes require special tools to bleed the ABS system or reset the system computer.

 1. Shocker.
 The Jeep community is no different that any other auto communities.
 They would rather slap a big ass lift and tires and all kinds of other shit on their Jeeps and never address their brakes.
 Just like the others who want to put the biggest motor in their car and never address their brakes.
 This is why LCG Offroad set ups are the way to go.
 I have never seen a set up with 40’s go anywhere my 33’s can’t go.
 My rim diameter is the same as stock wider and bigger offset, up graded rotors and calipers and switched the stock drums with rear disks.
 Done with it.